 If you came to last night’s Sufjan Stevens concert at a nearly sold out Orpheum Theater and expected a career retrospective performance you probably left disappointed, but really, what did you expect?
 The guy is out supporting his new album Carrie & Lowell (Asthmatic Kitty, 2015).
 Did you really think he was going to play all your faves off the Illinoise and Michigan albums?

 C&L has been lauded as a career high-water mark for Stevens.
 It’s the third highest-rated album for 2015 in the Album of the Year composite list.
 Critics love it.
 I wanted to love it, but I’ve managed to work my way through the collection only a handful of times.
-It’s not so much that the theme — a survivor’s elegy to a dead mother and a prolonged meditation on the inevitability of death — is too depressing (a large share of Stevens’ catalog is mournful), it’s that the songs can be somewhat boring and lack the variety heard on earlier records.
+(Ambien) It’s not so much that the theme — a survivor’s elegy to a dead mother and a prolonged meditation on the inevitability of death — is too depressing (a large share of Stevens’ catalog is mournful), it’s that the songs can be somewhat boring and lack the variety heard on earlier records.

 That said, Stevens managed to liven up the songs’ arrangements on stage for a concert almost solely dedicated to a dreary album.
 Nearly every song started with Stevens glowing in a single overhead spotlight while he sang in his trademark twee coo, meticulously picking out an intricate guitar line on an acoustic.
 Behind him, massive video screens in the shape of cathedral-style cut-outs showed serene landscapes or seascapes or Super 8-style home movie footage of him or his parents in happier times.